-Discussion posts, essays and reports are required to be submitted via Turnitin and are checked for academic integrity.
+Case reports and essays are required to be submitted via Turnitin and are checked for academic integrity.
 It is critical that, in order to avoid the potential for inadvertent plagiarism, that all works are appropriately referenced.
 Please ensure that you check the "originality" score in Turnitin once you submit your work.
 It is your responsibility to highlight any potential issues arising from this score, particularly if you believe that there is a specific reason for the high score.
-In general, scores above 25% will be critically examined.
+In general scores above 25% will be critically examined.

-If you are unsure of what the University considers plagiarism or how to reference material correctly, please visit our Skills4Study resource within your online module or via the student homepages.
+If you are unsure of what the University considers plagiarism or how to reference material correctly, please visit out iLearn resource within your module in VITAL.
+Under the section on Information skills is a section on plagiarism and under the section on academic writing skills there is a section on quotes and paraphrasing and referencing.

-A student cannot be assessed more than once on the same piece of work (i.e. essays etc. cannot be resubmitted even if it is a different module or a different topic).
+A student cannot be assessed more than once on the same piece of work (i.e. case reports, essays etc. cannot be resubmitted even if it is a different module or a different topic).